Over the Counter vs Prescription Acne Treatments

 When it comes to deciding between over-the-counter and prescription medication for acne, a lot of it will depend on the severity of your acne.
 If you deal with mild whiteheads and blackheads, opting for salicylic acid or benzoyl peroxide treatments can help.
 These ingredients are available OTC and are a great place to start.

-However, if you're dealing with moderate to severe breakouts, we'd recommend checking in with a dermatologist to see if prescription acne treatments are the right fit for you.
+However, if you're dealing with moderate to severe breakouts, we'd recommend checking in with a dermatology provider to see if prescription acne treatments are the right fit for you.

 The main differences: